 Try allocating more memory resources, as advised in

 For example, in Docker, change the memory setting in Preferences (or Settings) Resources > Advanced > Memory to at least 8GB.
 Make sure you restart Docker and wait for the process to finish before continuing.

-Note: Keep in mind that 8GB is much lower than the required minimum, and may need to be adapted for your environment.
-You’ll need a machine with at least 13GB of memory to distribute among the Docker containers.
+Note: You’ll need a machine with at least 13GB of memory to distribute among the Docker containers.